aidantjones/arya-jemal/index.md

 layout: home
 ---

-All proceeds will go to the [All Armenia Fund](https://www.armeniafund.org/) to help the war in Artsakh.
-These are being sold at a starting price of $10, but everything will be donated.
-So please give more if you're able.
+Buy some cards for Artsakh.
+All proceeds will be donated to the [All Armenia Fund](https://www.armeniafund.org/).
+The starting price for each card is $10 USD, but bigger donations are greatly appreciated!

+Venmo your payment to **\@arya-jemal.** You will receive an email confirmation once your donation has been processed.